Henry Hagg Lake Bass Fishing

 Some veteran anglers switch to 4-pound or even 2-pound test later in the year as fishing gets tougher.

-For soft baits, use size 12 or 14 dough hooks (treble hooks with a spring on the shank to better hold bait) or a plain treble hook in size 14 or 16.
+For soft baits, use size 12 or 14 dough hooks (treble hooks with a spring on the shank to hold bait better) or a plain treble hook in size 14 or 16.

 For plain eggs or the Fisherman’s Delight, a size 6 or 8 egg hook will do the trick.

-In the early spring, trollers also catch big brooders by trolling a lure such as Acme Tackle’s Kastmaster or Worden’s Rooster Tail and Mack’s Wedding Ring spinners.
+Boat anglers also catch big brooders in the early spring by trolling a lure such as Acme Tackle’s Kastmaster or Worden’s Rooster Tail and Mack’s Wedding Ring spinners.

 You can troll these lures by themselves when the fish are near the surface but many anglers pull them on 36 inches of leader behind a set of Ford Fender flashers.
 Try a piece of nightcrawler or a couple kernels of white shoepeg corn on the hook.

-During cool weather, try trolling lures near the top, with little or no weight.
+Try trolling lures near the top during cool weather, with little or no weight.

 When it’s sunny and hot out, especially from August into early October, concentrate your trolling in the deeper areas of the lake closer to the dam and in the creek channel running up near the center of the reservoir.